tearust/t-rust/docs/_gitbook-dev-docs/020_tutorial/042_sample_front_end_code_walkthrough/README.md

       });
 ````

 Once the response is received, the `auth_key` will be saved to the local cache.
-This auth_key is very important, we'll need to attach this key everytime to future requests to the backend so that the backend will know the user has been logged in.
+This auth_key is very important, we'll need to attach this key to all future requests to the backend so that the backend will know the user has been logged in.
 If the auth_key is either missing or expired, the user will be requested to login again.
 This is usually called "session time out" in the web2 world.

 ## Query account balance